-The Employer shall furnish the Union within the first working week of each month a list to include the following information: All newly-hired employees working in job classes represented by OPEIU, which is not limited to regular employees, regular full-time employees, regular part-time employees, temporaries, the employee's full name, mailing address, job title, beginning salary, date of hire, and ending date if applicable.
+The Employer shall furnish the Union within the first working week of each month a list to include the following information: All newly-hired employees working in job classes represented by OPEIU, which is not limited to regular employees, regular full-time employees, regular parttime employees, temporaries, the employee's full name, mailing address, job title, beginning salary, date of hire, and ending date if applicable.
 The Employer shall also furnish a list containing the above information for all employees who have resigned or been terminated.
-All WSF and agency temporaries shall also be reported on a monthly basis during the term of their employment, which shall include the name(s) of each agency and/or the WSF temporary employee, classification, salary, duration of assignment, work location, and purpose of assignment.
+All WSF and agency temporaries shall also be reported on a monthly basis during the term of their employee, classification, salary, duration of assignment, work location, and purpose of assignment.